Horses at the Irish National Stud

 Through trees, plants, flowers, lawns, rocks and water, the gardens symbolise the Life of Man.
 The stages smack heavily of Buddhism, with a cave and dark tunnel representing birth and, later, a marriage bridge of two stones side-by-side, meeting in the middle.

+Can you spot the deer sculpture?
 Come for the gardens, stay for the horses

 "The gardens were his thing again," nods tour guide Dave Hogan.
 "He brought Tassa in to build the garden as an added attraction to get people to his stud.
 Believe me – it works.
 People come for the gardens and stay for the horses."